alvinbhou/HTC-DeepQ-Chest14/README.md

 ### Training
 1. Data preprocessing, run `./preprocess.sh ` and the processed data will be saved at `data/npy` and `data/bin`

-2. To start training, run `./train.sh` will start to train two different models (8+1 classifiers) and the models will be saved at `models/classifier_model` 和 `models/binary_model`
+2. To start training, run `./train.sh` will start train two different models (8+1 classifiers) and the models will be saved at `models/classifier_model` 和 `models/binary_model`

 ### Testing
 How to run testing on the HTC DeepQ Platform

-1. To download models and the required python-files, run `./download.sh ` to download `test.zip`
+1. To download models and the required python-files, run `./download.sh ` to download

 2. Inside `test.zip` includes `batch_test.py`, `judge_runner.py`, `resnet_no_weight_model.h5`, `requirements3.txt`, `bin_model.h5` 5 files.
 Upload the zip file to the judge and run the command `python3 judge_runner.py` to start the testing process.

 ## Methods and Models
 ### Data preprocessing
 #### Histograms Equalization
-Since all the X-rat images are black and white, the distribution of the Histogram is quite important.
+Since all the X-ray images are black and white, the distribution of the Histogram is quite important.
 We applied histogram equalization to the original dataset's image to standardize it.

 Left: Original image, Right: Applied histogram equalization

 <img src="https://i.imgur.com/HV0bF1Q.png" height="300px">

 #### CLAHE (Contrast Limited Adaptive Histogram Equalization)
-The drawbacks of Histograms Equalization is that it uses the global contract of images as a basis for standardization.
+The drawbacks of Histograms Equalization is that it uses the global contrast of images as a basis for standardization.
 This may result in some "over-brightness" on important areas in the image.
 From the image above, we found that the right image's rib is not clear enough.
-So we decided to use CLAHE to limit the contract difference to prevend over brightness.
+So we decided to use CLAHE to limit the contrast difference to prevend over brightness.

 Left: Applied histogram equalization, Right: Applied histogram equalization and CLAHE

 <img src="https://i.imgur.com/C2w4K1S.png" height="300px">

 ### Training methods
-We used ResNet-50 and InceptionResNetV2 two differenet models for our training.
+We used ResNet-50 and InceptionResNetV2 two different models for our training.

 ![](https://i.imgur.com/ePGul0R.png)